Improving Professional License Transfers for Military Spouses

 Agreements that Improve License Transfer Processes

-Eliminating barriers to licensing transfer has clear benefits for military spouses – reducing costs and limiting periods of unemployment.
+Eliminating barriers to licensing transfer has important benefits for military spouses – reducing costs and limiting periods of unemployment.
 It also has benefits for the general public.
 Many career fields that meet the needs of the community – like healthcare – suffer from a shortage of qualified workers in that field.
 Expediting licensure processes and eliminating barriers improves the number of qualified people in the workforce.

 Attorneys